 Schools Tree Day

 Each year, around 3,000 preschools, kindies, primary and high schools across Australia take part in Schools Tree Day.
 Students nation-wide have learnt how to plant, and care for the seedlings they grow.
-Schools Tree Day 2016 will be on Friday July 29th, although events can be held at any time during the year.
+Schools Tree Day 2016 was held on Friday July 29th, although events can be held at any time during the year.
+Next year's event will be July 28th 2017.

 Schools Tree Day can mark the beginning of a long-term environmental program, engaging your students in a fun, hands on activity that can reinforce their environmental, maths, science and creative arts learning or simply contribute to creating beautiful school grounds.